michuanhaohao/reid-strong-baseline/README.md

     ```
     Then it will automatically download model in `~/.torch/models/`, you should set this path in `config/defaults.py` for all training or set in every single training config file in `configs/` or set in every single command.

+    （3）Load your self-trained model

+    If you want to continue your train process based on your self-trained model, you can change the configuration `PRETRAIN_CHOICE` from 'imagenet' to 'self' and set the `PRETRAIN_PATH` to your self-trained model.
+We offer `Experiment-pretrain_choice-all_tricks-tri_center-market.sh` as an example.

 6. If you want to know the detailed configurations and their meaning, please refer to `config/defaults.py`.
 If you want to set your own parameters, you can follow our method: create a new yml file, then set your own parameters.
 Add `--config_file='configs/your yml file'` int the commands described below, then our code will merge your configuration. automatically.

 ## Train
 You can run these commands in  `.sh ` files for training different datasets of differernt loss.
-You can also directly run code `sh *.sh` to run our demo.
+You can also directly run code `sh *.sh` to run our demo after your custom modification.

 1. Market1501, cross entropy loss + triplet loss